philrz/super/book/src/formats/sup.md

 Super (SUP) is the human-readable, text-based serialization format for [super-structured data](model.md).

-SUP builds upon the elegant simplicity of JSON with "type decorators".
-Where the type of a value is not implied by its syntax, a type decorator is appended to the value interposed with double colons to establish a concrete type for every value expressed in source text.
+SUP builds upon the elegant simplicity of JSON with [type decorators](#22-type-decorators) Where the type of a value is not implied by its syntax, a type decorator is appended to the value interposed with double colons to establish a concrete type for every value expressed in source text.